 He hung up.

-Jen Bellingham, reached separately twenty minutes later, was warmer.
+His wife, reached separately twenty minutes later, was warmer.

 “Oh, sweetheart,” she said, when the nature of the article was explained to her.
 “Are you okay?
 You sound stressed.
 You should come up sometime.
 We’ll take you out.
 Anderson Valley is magical.
 The light up there — you would die.
 I’ll send you the names of the wineries we love.
-Mark and I are practically locals at this point.
+My husband and I are practically locals at this point.
 We know everybody.”

 She was asked whether she was concerned about driving home after several hours of wine tasting.